 How to apply for an installment loan

-Check your credit reports with all three of the major credit bureaus — Experian, TransUnion and Equifax — and know your FICO score.
+Check your credit reports with all three major credit bureaus — Experian, TransUnion and Equifax — and know your FICO score.
 Some lenders will have a minimum score for eligibility.
 You can get copies of your credit reports for free at annualcreditreport.com.

 Online installment loan options